megabyte112/indigo/README.md

 # Welcome to Indigo!

-An Arch-based Linux distro that is meant to look good right out of the box.
+An Arch-based Linux distro, designed to look good right out of the box.

 Indigo includes:
 - The [Catppuccin](https://github.com/catppuccin/catppuccin) Mocha theme, including cursors and icons
-- A preconfigured, and riced, desktop environment or window manager, chosen by the user
+- A preconfigured and riced desktop environment or window manager, chosen by the user
-- Preconfigured LightDM
+- GPU drivers using `mesa`
-- GPU drivers (mesa)
+- Fully functional package management via `pacman`
-- Fully functional package management via pacman and yay
+- AUR support with `yay` or other similar AUR helpers
 - Plus much more!

 ## Building